ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ![](/media/CA/ca3.png)

-1. Rename the connection name from ‘New data server connection’ to ‘IA_Bank Customers’
+1. Rename the connection name from New data server connection to IA_Bank Customers

 1. Enter the your dashDB JDBC URL service credentials you obtained in the [prework exercise](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/PreWork.md#step-d-create-the-dashdb-credentials).
 Copy the "jdbcurl" (NOT the "ssljdbcurl") and paste into Cognos Analytics.
 Your JDBC URL might look something like this (do not paste the quotes):  **"jdbc:db2://dashdb-entry-yp-dal09-08.services.dal.bluemix.net:50000/BLUDB"**

-1. Create a signon associated to the new data connection.
-Select the ‘Use the following signon’ check box
+1. You need to specify the sign in credentials for the dashDB user to use each time you connect to this database.
+Select the Use the following signon check mark

-1. Select the  ‘+’ icon.
+1. Select the  ‘+’ icon

 ![](/media/CA/ca5.png)

 1. Enter the your dashDB User ID

 1. Enter your password and confirm your password

-1. **Test** your new connection.
+1. Click on the Test Button to verify your new connection.
 If it tests successfully, then

 1. Click Save